LogicalTrust/minerva_lib/README.md

 ###Variables can also have annotations
-It is easier to explain things using examples:
+Since it is easier to explain things using examples, let us use one:

     void BN_CTX_free(BN_CTX *c {DESTROY}) => generic_void;
 DESTROY indicates that call destroys the variable, so fuzzer wont use any further.